 Web-to-host proponents have proven over and over again that tying enterprise business systems to the web yields competitive advantages and substantial ROI.
 This has held especially true for the airlines and travel industry, where the ability to drive customers to your web-based reservation system can give you a distinct competitive advantage.

-With Reflection for the Web 2011 Airlines Edition, you can:
+With Reflection for the Web 2014 Airlines Edition,

 - Centrally install, deploy, and manage your terminal emulation applications.